 For the main admission season, we request that families help us ensure all application and admission activities are completed by December 15.
 This allows our team to ensure admission decisions can be finalized and communicated to applicants in January.
 Applications completed after January 10 are typically reviewed on a rolling basis.

 To ensure all activities are complete and that we have received all forms and transcripts from your current school, log into your online admission portal account or contact our office.

-- Submit a copy of your most recent 1040 Federal Tax Return, including all W2s and appropriate schedules, to Episcopal’s Director of Financial Aid by February 10.
+- Upload and submit your 2018 1010 Federal Tax Return, including all W2s and appropriate schedules, to SSS.

 Visit our Financial Aid page to learn more about the financial aid process.